Crell/enum-comparison/README.md

 ```haskell
 data Suit = Hearts | Diamonds | Clubs | Spades
 ```

 The type "Suit" has only four values, one for each suit.
 They are not backed by a primitive value but literally are those values only.
-Haskell doesn't have methods as we'd understand them in the OOP world, so methods cannot be attached to them.
+Haskell doesn't have methods as we'd understand them in the OOP world, and I've not been able to wrap my brain around Haskell enough to say if you can attach methods consistently to types of an Enum.
 The can, however, be used in pattern matching:

 ```haskell
 data Color = Red | Black